Nando Moura: Music and YouTube career

 Moura became interested in music at the age of 7 studying the electric organ, later guitar, both influenced by the group Blind Guardian.
 He studied in the Netherlands at the Erasmus University Rotterdam.
-Moura founded his band named Pandora 101 alongside his brother Gugo in 1999, at the age of 17.
+Moura founded his heavy metal band named Pandora 101 alongside his brother Gugo in 1999, at the age of 17.
 He played guitar and performed vocals, while his brother played the bass.
-They made four albums and a few singles.
+They released four albums and a few singles.

 Moura was inspired by groups including Whitesnake, Iron Maiden, Kiss, Pantera, and Death.
 Moura explained his band's lack of success by what he sees as Brazil's lack of appreciation for quality music.

-In March 2016, Moura's Youtube channel had 500,000 subscribers and a total of 87 million views.
+In March 2016, Moura's YouTube channel had 500,000 subscribers and a total of 87 million views.

 Created in 2012, his channel initially concentrated on his band as well as metal and pop culture.
 In late 2014 he shifted to a discussion of conservatism.
-As of 2016, Moura included references to Plato, Aristotle, Padre Paulo Ricardo, and others, using a rhetorical style that Moura describes as somewhat priestly, reflecting his education at an Adventist college.
+As of 2016, Moura included references to Plato, Aristotle, Father Paulo Ricardo, and others, using a rhetorical style that Moura describes as somewhat priestly, reflecting his education at an Adventist college.
 Moura benefited from YouTube's algorithm (at least before 2019) and directed users to novel content.
 In February 2019, YouTube demonetized many of Moura's videos, after which Moura released several videos complaining about this decision.

-Nando Moura published online courses and a book called Masters of Capitalism.
+Still in the same year, Nando Moura published online courses and a book called Masters of Capitalism.

 Positions

 As of 2016, Moura described himself as a conservative, saying that he emphasized preserving the good that society had produced and supporting freedom in individuals' actions.
 He opposed treating homosexual couples in the same manner as heterosexual ones, arguing that the former could not raise a child effectively and arguing with references to Plato and Aristotle.

 Moura was a strong supporter of Jair Bolsonaro and campaigned for him in the 2018 presidential election.
-Later, he started to sharply criticize Bolsonaro's administration, calling him a "traitor" in a 2019 tweet criticizing the passage of an "anti-crime" package presented by Minister of Justice Sergio Moro.
+Later, he started to sharply criticize Bolsonaro's administration, calling him a "traitor" in a 2019 tweet criticizing the sanction of the "judge of guarantees" amendment (not foreseen in the original project of the Anti-Crime Package presented by Minister Sergio Moro).
+He became one of the main criticizers of Bolsonaro's government because of the government's attitudes about corruption and the COVID-19 crisis.